nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.1 Adding an employee : `c-add`

-Adds an employee to the employee directory.
+Adds an employee to the Employee Directory.

 Format: `c-add n/NAME p/PHONE_NUMBER e/EMERGENCY_CONTACT a/ADDRESS [t/TAG]`